camunda-community-hub/zeebe-operator/README.md

 > kubectl delete zb my-zeebe-cluster

-Each ZeebeCluster is created on its own `Kubernetes Namespace` named after the ZeebeCluster resource (in this case `my-zeebe-cluster`) that means that you can list all the PODS for the cluster and associated resources by running
+Each ZeebeCluster is created on its own `Kubernetes Namespace` named after the ZeebeCluster resource (in this case `my-zeebe-cluster`) that means that you can list all the `Pods` for the cluster and associated resources by running
 > kubectl get pods -n my-zeebe-cluster

 ## Architecture